T/Sgt R.G. Scharch

 • Ball Turret Gunner on most, if not all, missions and occasionally as 'first radio operator' on test flights after their planes were serviced.

-• The "Hell's Angels" were the first B-17 group to complete 25 combat missions in June 1943, going on to fly more than 300 combat missions, more than any other group.
+• The 303rd BG "Hell's Angels" were the first B-17 group to complete 25 combat missions in June 1943, going on to fly more than 300 combat missions, more than any other group.

-• One of few crew members who flew most of their missions with the Rogan Crew through 12 August 1943, then on the Gamble Crew.
+• Scharch was one of a few crew members who flew most of his missions with the Rogan Crew until 12 August 1943, then served with the Gamble Crew.

 • Credited with destroying (1) Messerschmitt Bf 109 German enemy fighter.